Bachelor in Digital Arts: New Media and Concept Art

 6. How to present it orally

-the idea, it will be validated and a tutor will be assigned.
-This phase will end with the registration in the
+In the first phase, definition, the student must define the TFG.
+He/she will receive guidance for the creation of the idea, it will be validated and a tutor will be assigned.
+This phase will end with the registration in the esecretary.

-In the definition phase there will be a small part of lectures in which professors will introduce certain
+In the definition phase there will be a small part of lectures in which professors will introduce certain concepts and resources related to research methodology, in order to properly develop the dissertation and its memory.

-In the third phase, delivery, the student will finalize the work and finish writing the report.
-Once accepted by
+In the third phase, submission, the student will finalize the work and finish writing the report.
+Once accepted by the tutor, the report will be deposited in the esecretary.

-In the fourth phase, defends, the student will prepare the presentation, to defend the work and submit it to
+In the fourth phase, defends, the student will prepare the presentation, to defend the work and submit it to the evaluation of the tribunal.

-MD 0: Master Class with the support of audiovisual material.
+MD0: Master Class with the support of audiovisual material.

-MD 1: Exercise classes.
+MD1: Exercise classes.

 MD4: Seminars